ChernegaSergiy/cohere-telegram-bot/README.md

 # Cohere Telegram Bot

+> [!WARNING]
+> This branch of the repository for PHP 7.3.10 is deprecated and will no longer receive updates.
+It is created solely to run on older Linux distributions.

 A Telegram bot that utilizes the [Cohere API](https://cohere.ai/) to deliver intelligent responses and assistance.
 This bot manages user interactions, including terms acceptance and context retention, to create a seamless experience.

 ## Features